15 Most Expensive Cars of the World in 2021

 Kicking off the list of the most expensive cars in the world as of 2021, with The Speedtail Model, which is the successor to the iconic McLaren F1 of the Ultimate Series car maker.

-Its focus is on speed, and while details are sparse, the futuristic-looking supercar is designed to deliver the 1036-horsepower cargo-powertrain from the hybrid powertrain.
-While, The top speed is expected to exceed 250 mph.
+This 21st century edition focus is on speed, and while details are sparse, the futuristic-looking supercar is designed to deliver the 1036-horsepower cargo powertrain from the hybrid powertrain.
+While The top speed is expected to exceed 250 mph.

 The car is aerodynamically designed with a streamlined look and is covered by a large glass canopy.